Movie and Television Review and Classification Board: History

-Ultimately, the economic and political crisis of the 1980s led the Marcos regime to abolish the board and replace it with the current Movie and Television Review and Classification Board in 1985 by virtue of Presidential Decree No. 1986.
+Ultimately, the economic and political crisis of the 1980s led the Marcos regime to abolish the board and replace it with the current Movie and Television Review and Classification Board in October 1985 by virtue of Presidential Decree No. 1986.
 After the fall of the Marcos dictatorship in 1986, the Board was reconstituted to remove defense and security officials and limit its composition to civilian personnel, though the ban on subversive material remains.
-In the 1990s, an Appeals Committee was created to allow appeal and reversals of the MTRCB's decisions.
+In the 1990s, the Appeals Committee was revived to allow appeal and reversals of the MTRCB's decisions.

-Organization

 The chairman, the vice-chairman and the other 30 Board members compose the Board.
 Each one holds office for a term of one year, but may be reappointed after the expiration of their term.
 Diorella Maria Sotto-Antonio has been the board chairperson since July 7, 2022.